-Author has written 3 stories for Fantasy, General, and Friendship.
+Author has written 4 stories for Fantasy, General, Friendship, and Essay.

 Little things, little things, tiny spices that live under my wings.
 Miniature pricks in my sides that grow wide, consuming my hide in rainbow tides.
 Was it I that chose this life long ago?
 Within the womb or with a thumb in my mouth?
 Or was it before, on a quiet afternoon, that I chose to bleed pretty phrases rather than red pools?
 Who was it that gave me this?
 God or my own mind?
 No matter, no matter...
 I am here now, with this blessing... curse?
 I can never decide.
 But I live in these flowers, these roses with thorns.
 I live in this winding world of word, never alone.
 I suppose I am happy.
 No, not "suppose."
 I am happier than the sparrow singing its "good morning" chords!
 It is only a curse when my heart hums a bird's tune, and I must write it down before it loses its plumes.
 It isn't a hard choice, I must say: the work of a rusty gear or the world where I have nothing to fear.
 I cannot remember the first time sparrow trills filled the fray, so I am led to believe I was simply born this way.